stuartpittaway/diyBMSv4ESP32/README.md

 Open the module code, navigate to platformio environment "env:attiny841_VXXX", (where XXX is the version from above).
 Connect your USBASP programmer to the module and select "Upload"

+# WARNING

+This is a DIY product/solution so don’t use this for safety critical systems or in any situation where there could be a risk to life.

+There is no warranty, it may not work as expected or at all.

+The use of this project is done so entirely at your own risk.
+It may involve electrical voltages which could kill - if in doubt, seek help.

+The use of this project may not be compliant with local laws or regulations - if in doubt, seek help.